discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 **Step 1: Attunement Rotation + Dual Attacks**

-We will start with the basic rotation of attunements as well as pressing skill 3 off-cooldown.
+We will start with the basic rotation of attunements as well as pressing the 3rd skill off-cooldown.
 As a <Specialization name="Weaver" />, we will be attuned to 2 elements at once with the main one deciding our 1st and 2nd skill, the secondary one deciding our 4th and 5th skill and the combination deciding our 3rd skill.

 1. We will start the rotation in <Skill name="airattunement" disableText/>/<Skill name="airattunement" disableText/>.
 2. Then we will swap through <Skill name="fireattunement" disableText/>/<Skill name="airattunement" disableText/>